 - Franchise tax

-- Articles of Amendment (in the event of major changes to the company, such as an address, name, membership, new shares)
+- Articles of Amendment (in the event of major changes to the company, such as an address, name, membership, or new shares)

-CorpNet’s free Compliance Portal can help your clients stay on top of what filings must be completed when.
+CorpNet’s free Compliance Portal can help your clients stay on top of what filings must be completed and when they are due.

 Help Clients Formally Perform Name Changes with the State